Rei-SwitchBot/faq/en-us/Meter.md

 Tap the gear icon in the top right.

-Tap "Cloud Service" on the settings screen.
+Tap "Third-party Service" on the settings screen.

-Turn on cloud services.
+Turn on Third-party Services.

 Connect to the hub products in your account.

-Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Third-party Service (the Third-party Service option has been removed).
 Simply place the Meter devices near the Hub, within Bluetooth range, and it will automatically connect to the Hub.

 5. Settings in step 4 enable remote confirmation of temperature and humidity data.